Daria-Mir/dream_islands_RAG/README.md

    python rag_dream_islands_eng_new.py
    ```
 3. Follow the output instructions for using the retrieval and generation pipeline.
+4. To use the generation part a Google AI Studio API key is required.
 # dream_islands_RAG
 Repository for the Travel Project Dream Islands